 Any dispute relating to this Grant shall be resolved by binding, self-administered arbitration pursuant to the Commercial Arbitration Rules of the American Arbitration Association ("AAA") and all such proceedings shall be subject to the Federal Arbitration Act.
 A single arbitrator shall be selected under the expedited rules of the AAA.
 Only compensatory damages allowed pursuant to this Grant may be awarded and the arbitrator shall have no authority to award treble, exemplary or punitive damages of any type under any circumstances regardless of whether such damages may be available under Louisiana law.

-Thus done and signed by Grantor and Grantee this ____ day of _______________, 20___.
+Thus done and signed by Grantor and Grantee this ____ day of _______________, 2001, but effective for all purposes on September 28, 2001.

 WITNESSES GRANTOR